-and still claims, that military force was "the last option."
-Responding to the reporter, he stated, "somebody said, well, you know, we had made up our mind to go to use military force to deal with Saddam.
+"the last military force was Responding to the reporter, he stated, "somebody said, well, you know, we had made up our mind to go to use military force to deal with Saddam.
 There is nothing farther from the truth.
-My conversations with the Prime Minister [were] how can we do this peacefully . . both of us didn't want to use our military [emphasis added]."
+My conversations with the Prime Minister [were] how can we do this peacefully . . . both of us didn't want to use our military [emphasis added]."
 But again, the memo proves him wrong, stating as follows: "Military action was now seen as inevitable.
 Bush wanted to remove Saddam, through military action, justified by the conjunction of terrorism and WMD."

 The authenticity of the memo has gone unchallenged by Blair and Bush.
 Some pundits have claimed that the memo is a fake or that it is incorrect, but they have provided no evidence to back up their claims.
 Moreover, there are the conflicting statements of Cheney, Powell, and Rice to consider, regarding Iraq's military capabilities.
 All had made statements in the lead up to war that Hussein was amassing and stockpiling WMD and was proving to be an imminent threat to the US and Arab countries.
-However, before 9/11, all three had gone on record stating the opposite; that Hussein was not a threat and did not possess capabilities to strike at the US.
-These and other contradictions are well worth investigating.
-Something is not adding up.
+However, before 9/11, all three had gone on record stating the opposite; that Hussein was They understood that the case for war not a threat and did not possess capabilities to

 WHAT ARE THE IMPLICATIONS?